-Lafayette:
+LAFAYETTE:

 The Blue Cliff College - Lafayette facility measures 24,847 square feet and is located on a main thoroughfare allowing for easy access to the school.
-There are 14 lecture classrooms available.
-Two of the classrooms are designed for Cosmetology, two that also serve as a lab as well as a lecture room.
-Also, there is a classroom for Clinical Medical Assisting that also serves as a classroom and lab.
+There are lecture classrooms and dedicated laboratories for each specialized area offered at the school.
 There are two student clinic rooms with 24 workstations, one equipped Cosmetology student clinic that has 21 workstations, one fully equipped Esthetics lab/clinic that has three workstations and one nail lab/clinic which has six workstations.
 The campus has a Learning Resource Center that has a variety of resource materials including Internet accessible computers, books, videos and periodicals, covering all students' research needs.
-The computers provide access to the EBook CentralTM online collection of resources.
+The computers provide access to EBook CentralTM online collection of resources.
 Instructors have access to LCD projectors and TV/DVD technology in lecture and lab rooms.